jeremylhour/CIC-asymptotics/README.md

 generate_latex.py
 ```

-If 'parallel' is not install, run before:
+If 'parallel' is not installed, run before:

 ```
 sudo apt-get update